Louise Bourbonnaud: Biography

 Louise Cosseron married the wealthy Parisian entrepreneur Étienne Bourbonnaud, who created the city's Boulevard Barbès with his friend, city urban planner Baron Haussmann and engineer Adolphe Alphand.

-Philanthropists, the Bourbonnaud couple devoted their great fortune to help the poorest residents of Paris.
-Courageous, they faced the insurgents of the Commune in 1871 who tried to seize their property during uprisings there.
+The Bourbonnaud couple used their fortune to provide assistance to residents of Paris.
+They faced the insurgents of the Commune in 1871 who attempted to seize their property during uprisings.

 After Étienne died in 1875 at 48, Louise Bourbonnaud decided to continue her philanthropy and follow her passion for travel allowing her to discover and write about the world and its inhabitants.

-Traveler
+Traveller

+Beginning in the mid-1880s, Bourbonnaud undertook a series of extended journeys across several continents, travelling largely on her own at a time when long-distance travel by women without companions was still unusual.
+Her journeys took place during a period when a small number of European women, including Isabella Bird, Ida Pfeiffer and later Mary Kingsley, gained recognition for publishing accounts of independent travel.

-Intrepid, determined, reckless and eager to learn, she traveled alone across the American continents (the North in 1885, the Center and the Caribbean in 1886, and finally the South in 1887).
-At each stop, she sought out members of the working class who she called "the most humble people," and took copious notes for publication on her return to Paris.
+Her first major tour took place in 1885, when she travelled through North America.
+The following year she visited Central America and the Caribbean, and in 1887 continued on to South America.
+During these journeys she sought out working-class communities whom she described as "the most humble people", recording observations about everyday life for publication after her return to Paris.

+In 1888, Bourbonnaud embarked on a journey through Asia, visiting India, Sri Lanka, Borneo, Sumatra, Vietnam, China and Japan.
+In the following years she undertook additional journeys in Africa and Europe and returned to the Americas on further expeditions.
+In her writings she also described encounters with brigands and other dangers encountered along the routes she followed.

-In her travel writings, she made a point of contradicting prevailing social attitudes toward adventurous women.How impressionable is woman’s nature!
+In her travel writings she made a point of contradicting prevailing social attitudes toward adventurous women.
+Writing about her decision to travel alone, she said:How impressionable is woman's nature!
 The slightest thing upsets her, frightens her, makes her lose her head!
 How incomplete is her organization in sangfroid, presence of mind, and composure in the face of the hardships that life is filled with and which confront her at every step.
 What would she do without a man?
 How could she get along, poor thing?
 Well, I, a woman, wanted to show that those ideas enumerated above about women were getting very stale and out-of-date.
-Still young, in possession of a rather decent fortune, and a widow - that is to say, mistress of my actions - I set out upon my journey around the world.In 1888, she visited India, Sri Lanka, Borneo, Sumatra, Vietnam, China and Japan.
-In the following years, she undertook a series of trips to Africa, Europe and returned to America.
-Along the way she faced many difficult situations, including attacks by brigands and crooks.
+Still young, in possession of a rather decent fortune, and a widow, that is to say, mistress of my actions, I set out upon my journey around the world.

 Philanthropist

-An eminent Parisian, Louise Bourbonnaud did not hesitate to use her many, highly placed friends to rally support for the most disadvantaged in the capital city.
-She financed (and co-financed) foundations, hospitals and a nursery, especially in her neighborhood, the 18th arrondissement.
+An eminent Parisian, Bourbonnaud often used her many friends with large socioeconomic resources to advocate for the most disadvantaged in the capital city.
+She financed (and co-financed) foundations, hospitals and a nursery, including in her neighborhood, the 18th arrondissement.

 She actively participated in the founding of the Relief Society for the Wounded of the Land and Sea Armies, which later became known as the French Red Cross.